Feline Lower Urinary Tract Disease (FLUTD) in cats

 • Urinalysis (urine test) – a urine sample is removed from the bladder with a syringe to confirm cystitis and/or reveal the presence of pus, blood, proteins, crystals or other abnormalities in the urine.

-• Urine culture – a urine sample is cultured to grow any causative bacteria, which can then be subjected to a sensitivity test for identification.
+• Urine culture – a urine sample is cultured to grow any bacteria present, which can then be subjected to a sensitivity test to determine which antibiotics would be appropriate.

 • Radiographs (x-rays) and/or ultrasonography of the entire urinary tract (from kidneys to urethra) – this may reveal urinary stones, lesions and urinary tract abnormalities.

-• Other advanced contrast-enhanced cystography-urethrography options are available and can be discussed with the vet.
+• Other advanced contrast-enhanced cystography-urethrography options are available to further investigate where necessary and can be discussed with the vet.

 • Analysis of a stone or urethral plug to determine its composition.